 \subsection{QMF=QMC implies a isometric tensor}

 In this subsection we consider the QMF$=$QMC case.
 Under this condition, the tensor between a causal cut and boundary is an isometric tensor which is defined in \cite{Pastawski:2015qua}.
-We set the causal cut as the inputs $S$ of network and the corresponding boundary region as the outputs $T$ of network.
-Now identifying $V_S^*$ with $V_S$ using the chosen basis in $V_S$, one can determines an $\alpha(G,a;\mathcal{T})$.
-We denote the basis of $V_S, V_T$ as ${|i\rangle_S},{|j\rangle_T}$ and let matrix of $\beta(G,a;\mathcal{T})$ be $C$ under this basis, we have
+To see this, we set the causal cut as the inputs $S$ of network and the corresponding boundary region as the outputs $T$ of network.
+Now identifying $V_S^*$ with $V_S$ by using the chosen basis in $V_S$, one can determine a state $\alpha(G,a;\mathcal{T})$.
+We denote the basis of $V_S, V_T$ as ${|i\rangle_S},{|j\rangle_T}$ respectively and let matrix of $\beta(G,a;\mathcal{T})$ be $C$ under these basis, we have

-In other words, $\beta$ is a tensor which map from causal cut to boundary:
+In other words, $\beta$ is a tensor which maps from causal cut to boundary:

-We assumed that $S$ is a minimal cut and $\dim(S)\le\dim(T)$.
-If QMF/QMC conjecture hold in this tensor network QMF$=$QMC.
-Then after an appropriate ordering of the basis elements in $V_S$ and $V_T$, the map $\beta$ have such simple form \cite{Cui:2015pla}:
+We assume that $S$ is a minimal cut and $\dim(S)\le\dim(T)$.
+If QMF/QMC conjecture holds in this tensor network QMF$=$QMC.
+Then after an appropriate ordering of the basis elements in $V_S$ and $V_T$, the map $\beta$ has such simple form \cite{Cui:2015pla}: